ruslanmv/How-to-create-Project-in-Scala-with-Maven/README.md

 # How to create Project in Scala with Maven

-Hello today we are going to install Scala on Windows and run a simple demo.
+Hello today we are going to create a Project in Scala on Windows with Maven and run a simple demo.

 If you are starting to work in a project where you require develop a software in Scala by using Maven and you want start from the beginning.
 In this blog post I will explain a simple demo by using maven and Vs Code.